0xzrf/0xzrf/README.md

 ### [zig-http](https://github.com/0xzrf/zig-http)

-A lightweight http server written in rust to save and retrieve contacts, serving both frontend and backend, written in Zig
+A lightweight http server written in zig to save and retrieve contacts, serving both frontend and backend